seouri/biv/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit an issue or pull request to the [GitHub repository](https://github.com/seouri/biv).
+Before submitting a pull request, ensure you've set up the development environment as above.
+We follow Test-Driven Development (TDD) practices as outlined in `tdd_guide.md`.
+Please submit an issue or pull request to the [GitHub repository](https://github.com/seouri/biv).

 ## License